Logo

 Olaf Scholz is married to fellow SPD politician Britta Ernst.

-Olaf Scholz was raised in the mainstream Protestant Evangelical Church in Germany, but he later left it.
+Olaf Scholz was raised in the Protestant Church in Germany and later left it.

-At his inauguration as Chancellor in 2021, Olaf Scholz took the oath of office without a reference to God and is the first Chancellor of the Federal Republic of Germany to not belong to a Church.
+At his inauguration as chancellor in 2021, Olaf Scholz took the oath of office without a reference to God.